Active Self-Semi-Supervised Learning for Few Labeled Samples

-To make samples in the same cluster closer together, we use a mean squared error (MSE) loss to force samples in the same cluster to be close to their centers.
-Also, to improve robustness, we employ $C$ times K-means on $f_{self}$, with the final loss as defined by Eq.~\ref{eq:loss}, where $f_{fine,i}$ is $i_{}^{th}$ sample's fine-tuned feature, $f_{center,i, j}$ is cluster center corresponding to $i_{}^{th}$ sample in the $j_{}^{th}$ cluster.
-In the process of fine-tuning, since the loss is defined based on $C$ times clustering with randomness, those samples that are stable within the same cluster become closer, while other samples attracted by different cluster centers, do not approach one of the centers, thus improving the clustering results.
+To bring samples within the same cluster closer together, the mean squared error (MSE) loss is employed to force samples in the same cluster to be close to their centers.
+Also, to improve robustness, we perform $C$ runs of K-means on $f_{self}$, with the final loss as defined by Eq.~(\ref{eq:loss}), where $N$ is the number of samples within the whole dataset, $f_{fine,i}$ is $i_{}^{th}$ sample's fine-tuned feature, $f_{center,i,j}$ denotes the cluster center assigned to $i_{}^{th}$ sample during the $j_{}^{th}$ clustering run, where $j$ refers to the specific iteration out of a total of $C$ runs of K-means clustering.
+During the fine-tuning process, as the loss is defined based on $C$ times clustering with randomness, those samples that are stable within the same cluster become closer, while those attracted by different cluster centers do not approach any specific center, thereby enhancing the clustering results.

-Additionally, considering the computational cost and still wanting to keep the approximate self-supervised feature structure, we add a single linear layer to the self-supervised trained encoder.
-During training, the encoder weights are frozen and only the newly added linear layer weights are updated.
-Finally, we select labeled samples and generate PPL based on the linear layer output features $f_{fine}$.
+Additionally, considering the computational cost while still aiming to retain the approximate self-supervised feature structure, we add a single linear layer to the self-supervised trained encoder.
+During training, the encoder weights are frozen and only the weights of the newly added linear layer are updated.
+To reduce the computational cost, we pre-compute the self-supervised features for all samples.
+This allows us to directly use the $f_{self}$ as input during the training of the new linear layer, eliminating the need to forward-pass through the backbone in each training iteration.
+Finally, we select labeled samples and generate PPL based on the output of the linear layer, denoted as $f_{fine}$.